-We acknowledge this research is being conducted on the traditional territory of Treaty 8 First Nations.
-We also acknowledge the history of the Dunne Zaa people in the Fort St. John area, and the original Fort St. John Beaver Band who are now the Blueberry River First Nations and Doig River First Nation.
+We acknowledge this research is being conducted on the traditional territory of Treaty 8 First Nations of Dunne Zaa, Cree and Tse'khene cultural descent.
 The Peace River Bull Trout Spawning Assessment is funded by BC Hydro's Site C Clean Energy Project.
 We would like to thank Brent Mossop, Dave Hunter and Nich Burnett at BC Hydro for administering this project.
 We would also like to thank Kevin Rodgers and all staff at Canadian Helicopters for making our flights safe and effective.
-Many additional InStream staff were critical to the project including Allison Hebert, Cole Martin, LJ Wilson, Luke Irwin, Jordan Bastin, Angela Ratzburg, Cynthia Gajda, and Asya Melville.
+Many additional InStream staff were critical to the project including Cole Martin, LJ Wilson, Luke Irwin, Jordan Bastin, and Angela Ratzburg.
 Thanks to Josh Korman, Eric Parkinson, and Douglas Braun for valuable comments and discussions on study design.